Taliban guard airport as most NATO troops leave Afghanistan - NewsBreak

 “But we haven’t forgotten the people who still need to leave,” he said.
 “We’ll continue to do everything we can to help them.
 Nor have we forgotten the brave, decent people of Afghanistan.
 They deserve to live in peace and security.”

-As the flow of planes leaving Kabul slowed, others arrived in locales around the world carrying Afghans who managed to secure places on the last evacuation flights, including in the Washington area, Philadelphia, Madrid, and Birmingham, England.
-Some passengers were relieved and looking forward to starting new lives far from the Taliban, but others were bitter about having to flee.
+As the flow of planes leaving Kabul slowed, others arrived in locales around the world carrying Afghans who managed to secure places on the last evacuation flights, including in the Washington area, Philadelphia, Madrid, Birmingham, England, among others.
+Some were relieved and looking forward to starting their new lives far from the Taliban, but others were bitter about having to flee.

 “They abandoned the new generation of Afghanistan,” Ahmadi said.

-An evacuation flight to Britain landed with an extra passenger after the cabin crew delivered a baby girl midair, Turkish media reported.
+An evacuation flight to Britain landed with an extra passenger on Saturday after the cabin crew delivered a baby girl mid-air, Turkish media reported.
 The parents named her Havva, or Eve, and she was at least the fourth baby known to have been born to Afghan mothers who went into labor on evacuation flights.

-Meanwhile, families of Afghans killed in Thursday's suicide bombing at the airport by an Islamic State group affiliate continued burying their dead — at least 169 Afghans and 13 U.S. service members were killed.
-Among them was Belal Azfali, a 36-year-old contractor for a U.S.-funded project who had gone to the airport on his own, without his wife.
+Meanwhile, families of Afghans killed in Thursday's suicide bombing at the airport by an Islamic State group affiliate continued burying their dead — at least 169 Afghans and 13 U.S. service members died in the attack.
+Among those killed was Belal Azfali, a 36-year-old contractor for a U.S.-funded project who had gone to the airport on his own, without his wife.
 His remains were so disfigured that he could only be identified when someone picked up the family's repeated calls to the cellphone he had with him, relatives said.

 The U.S. on Saturday released the names of the 13 Marines, Navy and Army personnel who were killed in the bombing.
-One of the Marines — recently promoted Sgt.
-Nicole Gee, 23 — was seen in a widely circulated photo cuddling an Afghan infant temporarily rescued from the crush of the crowds outside the airport gates this month.
+They included at least one of the Marines — recently promoted Marine Sgt.
+Nicole Gee, 23 — who were seen in widely circulated photos cuddling Afghan infants they had temporarily rescued from the crush of the crowds outside the airport gates this month.

 Taliban spokesman Zabihullah Mujahid claimed Saturday that the group's forces were holding some positions within the airport and were ready to peacefully take control of it as American forces flew out.
 But Pentagon spokesman John Kirby denied the claim.